Teamlock/Documentation/usage/user/recover.md

 This form will allow you to recover your account.
 Before you can do this, you must contact your administrator to authorize your account to be recovered.
-It's a security, in case someone find your recovery key.
+It's a security measure, in case someone finds your recovery key, they won't be able to use it.